lo1gr/interview_questions/quant-teaser.md

 # Place the numbers 1, 2, 3, 4, 5, 6, 7, 8 into the eight circles in figure given below, in such a way that no number is adjacent to a number that is next to it in the sequence.For example 1 should not be adjacent to 2 but can be adjacent to 3, 4, 5, 6, 7, 8.
 Similarly for others.
 middle line: 7 1 8 2

+Books:
+-Hull’s classic Options, Futures & Other Derivatives: https://math.dartmouth.edu/~m86f17/Downloads/Hull8thedition.pdf Options like futures provide a form of leverage.
+For a given investment, the use of options magnifies the financial consequences.
+Good outcomes become very good, while bad outcomes result in the whole initial investment being lost.

+CAPM: expected return asset = Rf + Beta(Rm-Rf)
+if rate is compounded m times per annum, terminal value of the investment is A(1 + R/m)^(mn) if continuous compounding: Ae^(Rn)

+Natenberg’s classic Option Volatility & Pricing: http://1.droppdf.com/files/23rd5/option-volatility-and-pricing-advanced-tr-sheldon-natenberg.pdf

+Nassim Taleb Black Swan:
+My idea is that not only are some scientific results useless in real life, because they underestimate the impact of the highly improbable (or lead us to ignore it), but that many of them may be actually creating Black Swans.
+==> efficient market hypothesis ironically increases the number and magnitude of black swans History makes jumps ==> there are weeks in which decades happen

+=> intuitively we underweight unlikely events.
+=> if you are making black swan bets then you actually want less data bc the data will drive you to quit.

+Show two groups of people a blurry image of a fire hydrant, blurry enough for them not to recognize what it is.
+For one group, increase the resolution slowly, in ten steps.
+For the second, do it faster, in five steps.
+Stop at a point where both groups have been presented an identical image and ask each of them to identify what they see.
+The members of the group that saw fewer intermediate steps are likely to recognize the hydrant much faster.
+Moral?
+The more information you give someone, the more hypotheses they will formulate along the way, and the worse off they will be.
+They see more random noise and mistake it for information.

+=> benefit to having multiple things going on is less time to pay attention to noise

+Nassim Taleb Fooled By Randomness:
+“Mild success can be explainable by skills and labor.
+Wild success is attributable to variance.”
+“Remember that nobody accepts randomness in his own success, only his failure.”
+Skewness and expectations: you can't just look at the odds of something happening, but also the payoff you receive if it works (and the cost of it failing).
+A bet on something very unlikely can be smart if the payoff is large and you have rules to limit the many small losses that are likely.
+Minor stalemates in life can often be solved by choosing randomly.
+In many cases it doesn't really matter so long as you choose something and move forward.

+High frequency trading (HFT) is a technology-driven trading method that provides liquidity and saves investors money by utilizing advanced algorithms to analyze multiple markets and execute orders based on market conditions to transact many orders at fractions of a second at the most efficient price

+What is an automated market maker?
+- Solves the buyer/seller matching problem.
+The automated market maker guarantees that the market is always available to trade, even at 2 in the morning in your local time zone, even at the market’s initiation, and even if no other traders are currently active.
+By giving traders confidence that they can obtain liquidity for their wagers whenever they choose, automated market makers create additional incentives to participate.
+- Enables large markets with many events.
+- Concisely expresses the market’s current state.
+- Allows for precise control of worst-case loss by market sponsors.
+- Automated Market Makers prevent common trader errors and information redundancy.